ABOUT

 5. How do you make your work ?

 Process is fundamental to my work.
-My paintings are the result of hundreds of hours of research, notes, conversations, drawings and colour studies.
-I make observational studies, field trips, take photographs, I seek information from libraries and the internet.
+My paintings are often the result of hundreds of hours of research, notes, conversations, drawings and colour studies.
+I make plein air studies, field trips, take photographs, I garner information from libraries and the internet.

 6. What does it mean to you ?

-Places can be very important to all artists – my special place is Suffolk, where I was born and raised.
-I have recently rekindled my former interest with East Anglia ; its landscape, wild coastline, harbours packed with classic boats, its unique architecture, museums and Anglo Saxon heritage.
+Places can be particularly important to artists – my special place is SUFFOLK, where I was born and spent my first 21 years.
+East Anglia ; its landscape, wild coastline, harbours packed with classic boats, its unique architecture, museums and Anglo Saxon heritage will always be a source of inspiration.

 7. What are you currently working on ?